lvshuai789/HACAN/README.md

 - opencv-python

 ### Data
 The experimental dataset can be downloaded from [Flickr30K](http://shannon.cs.illinois.edu/DenotationGraph/) and [MSCOCO](http://mscoco.org/).
-The pre-trained model can be downloaded from here.
+We will subsequently release the experimental pre-trained model for public access.
 We refer to the path of extracted files as `$DATASET_PATH`and the storage location of the pre-trained model as `$MODEL_PATH`.

 ## Evaluation
 Run `run.py` to evaluate the trained models on Flickr30K or MSCOCO.